 Cooking meat on your smoker is usually reserved for tough, fatty cuts.
-Usually anything that takes a long cook time to become tender is good for your barbecue.
+Usually, anything that takes a long cook time to become tender is suitable for your smoker.

-Some classic beef cuts for your barbecue are beef ribs and of course beef brisket.
-(You can make some great barbecue beef sandwiches with that brisket!)
+Some classic beef cuts for your barbecue are beef ribs and, of course, beef brisket.
+(You can make some excellent barbecue beef sandwiches with that brisket!)

-You can also cooks things like meatloaf and sausages.
+You can also cook things like meatloaf and sausages.
 Although these don't require long cook times, a little smoke sure adds to their flavor.
 It's hard to beat a nice, juicy smoked sausage!

-When you go to select the beef that you want to barbecue, there are some things to consider; you want the meat to have:
+When you go to select the beef that you want to cook low and slow, there are some things to consider; you want the meat to have:

-- Lots of connective tissue - Connective tissue is made of collagen.
-It's mostly gelatin.
+- Lots of connective tissue - Connective tissue is made primarily of protein.
+One type is collagen, which is gelatin.
 This gives the meat a silky, succulent, melt in your mouth quality.
-Connective tissue is hard to see.
 Meats with multiple muscles have more connective tissue.
 This connective tissue surrounds the different muscles.
-It's the fine silvery membrane between them.
+It's the silvery membrane between them.
 This cannot be cooked down and should be removed before cooking.

 - A coarse grain- Meat with a coarse grain will give you the right texture when cooked for long periods.
-After cooking, it will still hold most of it's structure, giving a good mouth feel and chew.
-Finer grained meats will be mushy.
+After cooking, it will still hold most of its structure, providing a good mouthfeel and chew.
+More delicate grained meats will be mushy.

-- Good color - Good color is usually an indicator of freshness and proper handling of meat.
+- Right color - Good color is usually an indicator of freshness and proper handling of meat.
 You want it to have a bright, red color.
 The brighter the color, the fresher your beef is.
-Avoid anything that is dark, discolored or gray.
+Avoid anything dark, discolored, or gray.

 - No odor - Fresh beef should have little to no odor.
-If is does, discard it or return it and get your money back.
+If it does, discard it or return it and get your money back.
 (Yes, most grocers will give you your money back for meat and produce that you're not satisfied with.
-Just don't try to return a bad peach to a produce store in New York!)
-Odor is the byproduct of bacteria and other nasty things digesting your beef.
-The meat will usually be sealed, unless you're lucky enough to live near a real butcher.
+Just don't try to return a lousy peach to a produce store in New York!)
+The odor is the byproduct of bacteria and other nasty things digesting your beef.
+The meat will usually be sealed unless you're lucky enough to live near a real butcher.
 Upon opening, make sure there isn't any offensive or foul odors.
 The exception to this would be cryovaced meats.
-Cryovaced meats will have an odor from the process of nitrogen flushing and wet aging.
+Cryovaced meats will have a smell from the process of nitrogen flushing and wet aging.
 This odor should dissipate after a few minutes.
 If it doesn't, the meat has spoiled.

-When you barbecue beef, the same rules apply as when you barbecue anything else; for best results you have to cook it low and slow.
+When you barbecue beef, the same rules apply when you barbecue anything else; you have to cook it low and slow for best results.

 Beef that you want to barbecue is tough with some connective tissue in it.
 Cooking it low and slow will transform it into tender, juicy barbecue goodness.